-- Players need to move the gift from the pile to "Santa's Bag" that is about 30 feet away.
+- Players need to move the gift from the pile to "Santa's Bag," which should be roughly 30 feet away.
 The players may choose to scoot the gift with their noses, hold the ribbon in their teeth, balance it on their backs, or any other way that doesn't involve carrying and running it over (unless the kids are young).

-- The next player on each team waits until their teammate "delivers" the package into the bag, returns to "base" and removes the antlers and nose and hands it to the next player in line, who also has to put on the costume.
+- The next player on each team waits until their teammate "delivers" the package into the bag, returns to "base," removes the antlers and nose, and hands it to the next player in line, who also has to put on the costume.

-- Game continues until all packages have been transported from the pile to the bag.
+- The game continues until all packages have been transported from the pile to the bag.
 The winning team is the first one who delivers all their packages to the sack.